niryarden/sweetcase/README.md

 * value -  Value to be compared to the switch's expression.
 * statement - A function of a lambda to be operated if the value matches the switch's expression.
 * arguments - (Optional, default = []) A list of arguments to send the statement function.
+* to_break - (Optional, default = True) Boolean value which when true, breaks the switch after running the statement of a matching case.